What Does a Medical Lab Technician Do?

-Most medical lab technicians can be found working in hospitals, diagnostic laboratories and physicians' offices.
-Other employment options for medical lab technicians are available with blood and organ banks, medical equipment sales companies, research facilities, clinics, public health organizations, as well as pharmaceutical and reference laboratories.
+Most medical lab technicians can be found working in hospitals, diagnostic laboratories or physicians' offices.
+Other employment options for medical lab technicians are available with blood and organ banks, medical equipment sales companies, research facilities, clinics, and public health organizations, as well as pharmaceutical and reference laboratories.

 Medical lab technicians set up and sanitize laboratories, prepare specimens, match blood compatibility for transfusions, analyze fluid chemical content, collect blood samples and examine immune system elements.
 Technicians are expected to handle sophisticated laboratory equipment, including cell counters, microscopes and automated analyzers.
 These devices are used to search for parasites, bacteria and other microorganisms.
 Medical laboratory technicians carry out less complicated procedures and tests than do medical laboratory technologists.